'Life With Picasso' Stands As An Invaluable Work Of Art History

 That said, Gilot does spend significant time describing Picasso's artistic methods and ideas.
 This seems not like subordination, but like study.
 It also underscores the extent to which her attraction to him relied on his art.
 "At the time I went to live with Pablo," she writes, "I had felt that he was a person to whom I could, and should, devote myself entirely, but from whom I should expect to receive nothing beyond what he had given the world by means of his art.
 I consented to make my life with him on those terms."
 From a contemporary perspective, this consent seems compromised, given how much older and more powerful Picasso was than Gilot.
 Soon enough, Gilot, too, starts to notice its flaws.

 Only at the memoir's start does Picasso treat Gilot at all well.
 Once he persuades her to have children, their relationship rapidly falls apart.
 Picasso becomes distant and cruel.
 He cheats on Gilot and isolates her from Paris, and from her family.
-He pressures her to submit fully to his will; watching their newborn daughter Paloma sleep, he comments, "'She'll be a perfect woman...
+He pressures her to submit fully to his will; watching their newborn daughter Paloma sleep, he comments, "She'll be a perfect woman...
 Passive and submissive.
-That's the way all girls should be.'"
+That's the way all girls should be."

 At this point, the narrative takes on a familiar shape.
-Picasso uses all his influence to prevent Gilot from leaving him, and from speaking publicly about his treatment of her.
+Picasso uses all his influence to prevent Gilot from leaving him and from speaking publicly about his treatment of her.
 Gilot does both.
-She maintains clear respect for her former lover as both man and artist, but it is difficult to read Life with Picasso and not come away both disappointed in Picasso and deeply respectful of Gilot's intelligence, writing talent, and will.
+She maintains clear respect for her former lover as both man and artist, but it is difficult to read Life with Picasso and not come away both disappointed in Picasso and deeply respectful of Gilot's intelligence, writing talent and will.

-At the end of Life with Picasso, as Picasso tries to prevent Gilot from leaving, he sneers, "'You imagine people will be interested in you? ...
+At the end of Life with Picasso, as Picasso tries to prevent Gilot from leaving, he sneers, "You imagine people will be interested in you? ...
 Even if you think people like you, it will only be a kind of curiosity they will have about a person whose life has touched mine."
 Reading Life with Picasso exclusively as art history or feminist history would fulfill Picasso's cruel prophecy.
 The book's intellectual heft is in its art criticism, even as its emotional arc lies in Picasso and Gilot's unequal romance.
 Only by appreciating both can readers accord Gilot the respect she deserves.

 Lily Meyer is a writer and translator living in Washington, D.C.